nnhs-se-projects/peer-tutor/README.md

 # How to Run it
-* For running locally, search for 8082 in router.js and auth.js files and change to 8080 (8082 used for running live server)
+* For running locally, search for 8082 in router.js and auth.js files and change to 8080 (8082 is used for running live server)

 # Expected Result
 * You will be asked to log in using google and then will reach the landing homepage.
 The session and tutor database tables should display the data from the database if correctly connected.